Got a question? Call or Email us!

 • Age – cats over ten have a higher chance of contracting the disease

-• Other diseases – pancreatitis, hyperthyroidism, and Cushing’s disease all increase the risk
+• Other diseases – pancreatitis, hyperthyroidism, and Cushing’s disease all increase the risk of diabetes

-If your cat is male, older, or genetically inclined towards acquiring diabetes, ask your vet during your regular checkup.
+If your cat is male, older, overweight, or genetically inclined towards acquiring diabetes, ask your vet during your regular checkup.

 Symptoms of Diabetes